 ARTISTIC DIRECTOR Alex Underwood is a choral conductor and music educator originally from Russell, KS.
-He is in his final year as a doctoral candidate in Choral Music at the University of Illinois (Urbana-Champaign) where he studies with Andrew Megill and served as the conductor of the University Women's Chorus.
+He is all-but-dissertation (ABD) in his doctoral program in Choral Music at the University of Illinois (Urbana-Champaign) where he studies with Andrew Megill and served as the conductor of the University Women's Chorus.
 He earned an undergraduate degree from Sterling College (KS) in music education and voice performance before teaching vocal music at Ruppenthal Middle School and Russell High School from 2008-2012.
 He is the recipient of the 2011 Young Director Award from the Kansas Choral Directors Association and the 2010 Horizon Award for first year teachers from the Kansas Department of Education.
 Alex completed a Masters of Music in Choral Conducting degree at Westminster Choir College in 2014 where he studied with Joe Miller and James Jordan.
-He founded the Russell Arts Council's Summer Concert Series in 2014 which has grown into the Ad Astra Music Festival.
+He founded the Ad Astra Music Festival in 2014.

 ARTISTIC DIRECTOR John Irving is director of choral studies at Christopher Newport University where he conducts the Chamber Choir and Women’s Chorus and teaches courses in choral conducting and literature.
 He has served as interim music director of the Denton Bach Society and men’s chorus director of Westminster Choir College Vocal Institute.
 Previously, John was director of choral music at Fordham High School for the Arts in New York City where he prepared his choirs for performances at Carnegie Hall and was founding choral workshop director to Weill Music Institute’s Count Me In program, an initiative that delivers musical instruction to middle school students whose schools are without a choral music program.
 The New York Times praised his choirs in performance as “not just exuberant but polished and precise.”
 John earned a doctorate in choral conducting from the University of North Texas.
 He holds a master’s degree in choral conducting from Westminster Choir College and a bachelor’s degree in music education from the University of Texas at Austin.
 His musical training began as a treble with the Texas Boys Choir.